-Prior to the outbreak of COVID-19, luxury writing instruments and stationery, the second smallest in value terms among all luxury goods categories, was facing weakening consumer demand in Canada due to the increasing prevalence of digital technology and electronic devices such as smartphones and tablets for daily communications and work.
-In response to the declining use of handwritten communications and work, Montblanc, the leading brand, is promoting handwriting and calligraphy as habits that are beneficial to focus and creativity and promote artistic expression.
+Prior to the outbreak of COVID-19, luxury writing instruments and stationery (the second smallest category in value terms amongst all luxury goods), was facing weakening consumer demand in Canada due to the increasing prevalence of digital technology and electronic devices such as smartphones and tablets for daily communications and work.

-Value sales of luxury writing instruments and stationery will begin to recover in 2021 but it will take until at least 2023 to reach pre-COVID-19 levels.
-The category will face slow recovery over the forecast period as reduced international tourism and a sluggish economy hamper sales.
+Value sales of luxury writing instruments and stationery will began to recover in 2021 but it will take until 2023 to reach pre-COVID-19 levels.
+The category is expected to recover at a slower pace than other luxury categories due to the slow anticipated recovery for international tourism.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Luxury Writing Instruments and Stationery industry in Canada with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Luxury Writing Instruments and Stationery industry in Canada, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.